 exactly how your dad pictured his Father’s Day, but scrawling a message in his card that will give him a chuckle or two is definitely the way to go.
 Whether you choose something quotable from a comedian and pair it with your own humor, or opt for a witty few lines from a clever greeting card company, you are bound to find a phrase or two that suits a special guy in your life.
 After all, you know this much to be true: Your dad, husband, brother, best guy friend — they all love a good laugh.

 1 "Happy Father's Day!
 You may not know everything, but you sure had me fooled for quite a while."

 If your dad has a good sense of humor, then he's bound to get a good chuckle

 Because surely a dad in your life has had a moment or two where it was

 funny quote from Lin Manuel Miranda is perfect for showcasing exactly how much thought goes into most dad’s purchases.
 It’s absolutely perfect for poking fun at a dad you love this Father’s Day.
 6 "Happy Father's Day, Dad!
 I wouldn’t trade you for anything.
 Of course, nobody’s offered me anything." — Melanie White

 Taye Diggs quote just absolutely nail the disparity between what dads know and what preschoolers know or what?
 This is a great one to use if you’re responsible for giving a Father’s Day card “from” your 3-year-old — specifically one who is well-versed in dinosaurs or other random facts.
 8 "When you’re young, you think your dad is Superman.
 Then you grow up, and you realize he’s just a regular guy who wears a cape." — Dave Attell

 This one especially made me laugh because when I was younger, my dad would answer the phone with, "Batman speaking."
 By now I've learned that he's human and makes mistakes, but, man, I still kind of think he's a superhero, too.

 9 "Let’s be honest — you wouldn’t have this special day if it wasn’t for me."

-And as your firstborn, dad, I can say
+And as your firstborn, Dad, I can say

 quote from Steve Martin will hit home.
 11 "Happy Father’s Day, Dad.
 OK.
 Good talk."

 those awkward dad talks, right?
 This is their payback for all the times they didn’t quite have the right words.
 12 "Fatherhood is great because you can ruin someone from scratch." — Jon Stewart

 Tim Russert said it best what you've probably already learned to be true: Even though it might be tough to admit, your parents knew a thing or two about life.
-Go ahead and let dad know your thankful — you'll be glad you did.
+Go ahead and let dad know you’re thankful — you'll be glad you did.
 What Parents Are Talking About — Delivered Straight To Your Inbox